 Our sources of liquidity include our cash balances, cash receipts from the sale of Sumavel DosePro and our debt facilities.
-As of December 31, 2010, we had \$49.2 million in cash and cash equivalents.
-Other potential sources of near-term liquidity include (i) entering into a commercialization agreement for ZX002 or a licensing arrangement on our DosePro technology, (ii) equity, debt or other financing or (iii) leveraging our sales force capacity to promote a new product.
+As of December 31, 2011, we had \$56.5 million in cash and cash equivalents.
+Other potential sources of near-term liquidity include (i) entering into a co-promotion agreement for Sumavel DosePro; (ii) entering into a commercialization agreement for Zohydro or a licensing arrangement on our DosePro technology, (iii) equity, debt or other financing or (iv) leveraging our sales force capacity to promote a new product.

 Since inception, our operations have been financed primarily through equity and debt financings, the issuance of convertible notes and payments received from Astellas under our co-promotion agreement.
-Through December 31, 2010, we received aggregate net cash proceeds of approximately \$263.9 million from the sale of shares of our preferred and common stock, the issuance of a notes and payments from collaborators.
+Through December 31, 2011, we received aggregate net cash proceeds of approximately \$274.8 million from the sale of shares of our preferred and common stock, the issuance of notes and payments from collaborators.
 Although we will continue to be opportunistic in our efforts to obtain cash, there is no guarantee that additional funding will be available or that, if available, such funding will be adequate or available on terms that we or our stockholders view as favorable.
-In addition, as a result of our outstanding loan with Oxford and SVB, our ability to engage in debt financing transactions is subject to certain limitations and certain debt financing transactions, if consummated, may accelerate our repayment obligations to Oxford and SVB.
+In addition, as a result of our outstanding loan with Oxford and SVB and our Cowen Financing agreement, our ability to engage in debt financing transactions is subject to certain limitations and certain debt financing transactions, if consummated, may accelerate our repayment obligations to Oxford and SVB and Cowen Royalty.

 Successful transition to profitability is dependent upon achieving a level of product revenues adequate to support our cost structure.
-We will continue to monitor and evaluate our sales progress, the level of our research, development, manufacturing, sales and marketing and general and administrative expenditures and may adjust such expenditures based upon a variety of factors, such as our available cash, our ability to obtain additional cash, the results and progress of our Sumavel DosePro commercialization efforts, results and progress in our clinical program, the time and costs related to clinical trials and regulatory decisions, as well as the global economic environment.
+We will continue to monitor and evaluate our sales progress, the level of our research, development, manufacturing, sales and marketing and general and administrative expenditures and may adjust such expenditures based upon a variety of factors, such as our available cash, our ability to obtain additional cash, the results and progress of our Sumavel DosePro commercialization efforts, results and progress in our clinical program, the time and costs related to clinical trials and regulatory decisions, as well as the U.S. economic environment.